 Payment of the flat income tax will generally satisfy any income tax liability (including the solidarity surcharge and, if applicable, church tax) of the security holder in respect of such investment income.
 Security holders may apply for a tax assessment on the basis of general rules applicable to them if the resulting income tax burden is lower than 25%.
-Pursuant to the current view of the German tax authorities (which has recently been rejected by a fiscal court in a non-binding ruling appealed to the German Federal Fiscal Court (Bundesfinanzhof)), also in this case expenses actually incurred cannot be deducted from investment income, except for the aforementioned lump sum deduction.
+In this case income-related expenses cannot be deducted from the investment income, except for the aforementioned annual lump sum deduction.